RemiBou/BrowserInterop/README.md

 ## API covered
 Those are the first API covered, more will come, please open an issue if you think some API might be valuable.

+_All the window method/properties/events will also work if you use it on frames , parent, or opened window_

 - window
     - window.history
         - history.length